Dennis-van-Gils/opentherm-gateway-simple/README.md

 * Fixed reporting incorrect `Flame status`
 * Added reporting boiler slave status bits
 * Commented out `disable CH` and `disable DHW` manual overrides
+* Added a boiler communication timeout check.
+It will email an alert and reset the ESP.